poa00/ahk-mso/docs/Connections-Enhancer-(Changelog).md

 # Connections Enhancer Changelog

+* 2020-10-01
+  * Create Table of mentions with pictures/ Extract mentions: remove (uid) in mentions name
 * 2020-09-29
     * Refactoring GetRootUrl.
 Add in Settings.
 Ask if not defined.
     * Move to public